 We want you to start a conversation.

 The humanities have long been part of Sun Valley Museum of Art's legacy.
 Early in our organization’s history, we hosted the Institute of the American West symposia.
-Today we welcome Featured Speakers as part of the BIG IDEA projects and offer more casual and intimate Talks, Art History Lectures and lively Panel Discussions.
+Today we welcome Featured Speakers as part of the BIG IDEA projects and offer more casual and intimate Artist Talks & Conversations, Art History Lectures and lively Panel Discussions.
 SVMoA invites experts from diverse fields to share their knowledge with our community, stimulating dialogue in our homes, in the classroom and on throughout the community.

 Upcoming Lectures, Talks & Panel Discussions

-Some lectures offer a premium seating area as well as a regular priced seating area.
-Tickets cannot be refunded or exchanged.
+- Some of our Featured Speakers and Lectures offer a premium seating area as well as a regular priced seating area.

 Doors open 30 minutes before start time.
 At some of our venues, parking is a short walk from the venue.
 Please plan accordingly!